Glenna Collett-Vare: Golf career

-Death and legacy
+In her 1977 book, One Hundred Greatest Women in Sports, author Phyllis Hollander listed Glenna Collett Vare ahead of Babe Zaharias and Patty Berg, stating that "her career was unequaled in the annals of golf".
+Gene Sarazen called her "the greatest woman golfer of all time."

+Personal life

+In the early 1930s, Collett-Vare married Edwin H. Vare Jr. and had two children.

 Collett Vare died in 1989 in Gulf Stream, Florida.
-In her 1977 book, One Hundred Greatest Women in Sports, author Phyllis Hollander listed Glenna Collett Vare ahead of Babe Zaharias and Patty Berg, stating that "her career was unequaled in the annals of golf".
-Gene Sarazen called her "the greatest woman golfer of all time".
+She is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania in the Edwin H. Vare family plot.
+She has no headstone.